 Failures to detect cloud are the main cause of SST retrieval errors that lie outside the (near-Gaussian) distribution of algorithm errors one expects from truly clear-sky observations.
-In other words, most satellite SST outliers are probably cloud related (for infra-red sensors).
+In other words, most satellite SST outliers are probably cloud (and aerosol) related (for infra-red sensors).
 Although these errors have a low incidence rate, because the errors can be outliers to the usual distribution and are negatively skewed, they can cause bias in average SSTs.
+It is difficult to quantify this effect, although recently objective methods to do this from validation data have been developed experimentally by Merchant, and these may be fully developed and applied in future UCR.